Pricing, equipment and strong diesels make great SUV

 On the surface at least it would appear not much – the styling has a more mature look and the interior has been rearranged for better ergonomics.

 The platform underpinning the car is 50% new, and the engines have been carried over from before – you can have a 2.0-litre petrol or a 2.2-litre diesel with either 150hp or 175hp.

 Most important, however, are the changes under its skin; Mazda has packed the new CX-5 with sound-proofing in order to make it quieter on the move and it’s had a profound effect.
 This model is now much more pleasant to ride in.

-Like all Mazdas the CX-5 is a surprisingly agile handler – much better than its rivals and on a par with its smaller hatchback models.
+Like all Mazdas the CX-5 is a surprisingly agile handler – much better than most rivals and on a par with some smaller hatchback models.

 As well as a stiffer body, this CX-5 benefits from the rather wordy G-Vectoring Control, which helps tighten up the car’s handling even further.